ISAAC ALBÉNIZ (1860-1909)

 ANDRÉ BENOIST (1880-1953)

 Born in Paris, Benoist was acquainted with Saint-Saëns, Franck and other great musicians.
 His career was almost entirely devoted to collaborative ventures with major violinists, cellists and singers.
 Benoist's performances of the Franck and Brahms A Major Sonatas with Albert Spalding (on early 1930s Victor 78s) have been transferred to A CLASSICAL RECORD ACR 42.
+He also recorded a few solo pieces for Edison between 1915 and 1920 (never reissued).

 ALEXANDER BOROVSKY (1889-1968)